 - your career and employment details

-- statements addressing your aspirations, interest in pursuing a surgical career, relevance to current stage of training or medical career, and current and future commitment to Māori or Aboriginal and Torres Strait Islander communities.
+- a statement addressing your aspirations and commitment to pursuing a surgical career, the relevance of the activity to your current stage of training or medical career, and current and future commitment to Māori or Aboriginal and Torres Strait Islander communities

 - evidence of eligibility for membership to Te ORA or to AIDA

-- evidence of medical school enrolment in Australia or Aotearoa New Zealand
+- evidence of medical school enrolment or registration as a medical doctor in Australia or Aotearoa New Zealand